 Open the authenticator app on your mobile device to auto-generate a new passcode each time you log in to MailChimp.
 If your passcode is rejected, there are a couple troubleshooting steps that you can take.

 Make sure the auto-generated passcode is for your MailChimp account.

-Authenticator passcodes are valid for 30 seconds after they’re generated, as indicated by the timer icon.
-If a passcode is older than 30 seconds, relaunch Authenticator on your mobile device, and enter the new passcode in MailChimp.
+Authenticator passcodes are valid for 30 seconds after they're generated, as indicated by the timer icon.
+If a passcode is older than 30 seconds, relaunch the authenticator app on your mobile device, and enter the new passcode in MailChimp.

 I lost my mobile device

-If you lose your mobile device, use the backup code that was provided when you set up Google Authenticator in your account.
+If you lose your mobile device, use the backup code that was provided when you set up two-factor authentication in your account.

 To log in, your account must be active.
 If you think there may be an issue with your account status, here are some steps you can take.

 Activate your account.